awesomemotive/wp101plugin/readme.txt

 You can ask your developer to renew their subscription, or you can go to [WP101Plugin.com](http://wp101plugin.com/) to start your own subscription and get access to updated content.

+= Can I hardcode my API key into the plugin for use across multiple installations?  =

+Yes!
+Simply enter your API key into line 12 in the wp101.php file and then install your customized version of the plugin across your clients' sites.
+Best of all, your API key will be preserved when you upgrade to future versions of the plugin.
+(Thanks, @wp_smith!)

 == Screenshots ==

 1. The video tutorial selection and viewing interface.